isabella232/dataflow-bigquery-schema-migrator-insert/README.md

 ## TODO

 * Accept more complex schema
-* Create process to put data in fail over table
+* Create process to put bad data in fail over table
 * Limit retries to 3, or some configurable number
 * MOAR tests need 100%